mlogan914/sdtm-data-pipeline-aws/README.md

 - Step Functions trigger AWS ECS to execute transformation scripts on the raw data using custom code.

 #### Version Control
-- ECS tasks dynamically pull the latest version of scripts from GitHub for processing.
+- ECS tasks pull the latest version of scripts from GitHub for processing.

 ---